Bay Area coronavirus survivor describes hallucinations, strange dreams

 SAN FRANCISCO, Calif.
-(KRON) — A Bay Area woman who survived coronavirus describes having hallucinations and strange dreams while barely being able to breathe during her fight with the virus.
+(KRON) — A Bay Area woman who survived coronavirus describes hallucinating and having strange dreams while barely being able to breathe during her fight with the virus.

 Teresa Rodriguez flew back to the Bay Area from Hawaii on March 12.